-- First Selection Group those who have the lowest Expected Family Contributions (EFC) who are also eligible to receive a Federal PELL Grant. - Second Selection Group those who have the lowest EFC who will not receive a Federal PELL Grant.
+- First Selection Group those who have the lowest Expected Family Contributions (EFC) who are also eligible to receive a Federal PELL Grant. - Second Selection Group those who have the lowest Expected Family Contributions (EFC) who will not receive a Federal PELL Grant.

-Awards are made first to the First Selection Group and then to the Second Selection Group, as funds allocated for the guarter allow.
+Awards are made first to the First Selection Group and then to the Second Selection Group, as funds allocated for the semester allow.